techcoder20/RPI-PowerlineShell-Installer/README.md

 - It's easy to customize and extend.
 See below for
 - The generated prompts are designed to resemble powerline, but otherwise this project has no relation to powerline.

-This Github Repository contains the install and uninstall script for installing and uninstalling powerline shell from the raspberry pi.
 **Note: This will only work with lxterminal and xfce4-terminal.
 If you want this script to work for other terminals please open a issue.**

 ## Installation
 Run this command to install powerline shell on the Raspberry Pi
 `git clone https://github.com/techcoder20/RPI-PowerlineShell-Installer.git ~/RPI-PowerlineShell-Installer && cd ~/RPI-PowerlineShell-Installer && sudo chmod +x install.sh && ./install.sh`